How am I selected for Jury Duty?

 What do I bring with me when I report for Jury Duty?

-Be sure to bring your FEDERAL JURY SUMMONS and a government issued PHOTO ID with you when you report for jury duty.
-Cell Phones, Cameras, Laptops, or Gaming Devices are not permitted.
+Please bring your FEDERAL JURY SUMMONS and a government issued PHOTO ID with you.
+Please lock electronic devices in your vehicle as they are not permitted.

 What happens if I fail to report for Jury Duty?